allen-cell-animated/cell-catalog/src/pages/disease-cell-line/AICS-97/index.md

         camera."
     - image: aics-097_cl141_g256e.png
       caption: One vial of distribution lot was thawed (cells were treated with ROCK inhibitor for 24hrs post-thaw - refer to culture protocol).
+A four panel image of clone 141 (G256E/wt) is shown here and is a representative image for all clones in the collection.
 Cultures were observed daily.
-Colonies were imaged one and four days post-thaw using a Leica microscope 4x and 10x magnification.
-A four panel image of clone 141 (G256E/wt) is shown here.
-Viability and colony formation one day and four days post-thaw.
+        Colonies were imaged one (D1) and four (D4) days post-thaw using a Leica microscope at 4x and 10x magnification.
 Scale bars are shown.
 genomic_characterization:
   diagrams:
     - title: Sanger Sequencing Results